wp-plugins/always-edit-in-html/readme.txt

 2. Copy the folder always-edit-in-html into the directory /wp-content/plugins/
 3. Activate the plugin through the 'Plugins' menu in WordPress

-Open up a page or post and you will now see the "Always Edit In HTML" option box on the right column.
+Open up a page, post or publicly declared custom post type and you will now see the "Always Edit In HTML" option box on the right column.

 Check the option and save.